rdevz-ph/rdevz-ph/README.md

 ## Description

-These websites are built with HTML/CSS/JS for front-end and PHP&MySQL backend.
+These websites are built with HTML/CSS/JS for front-end and PHP&MySQL for backend.

 ## Tools Used
 1. Visual Studio Code